 Retargeting existing customers speed up the sales cycle by associating with the brand or product and also helps conquer the barriers the customers are facing while purchasing the product.
 So it’s a bold approach to spend money, time, effort on existing customers to give a better position to the business.

 Dynamics remarketing is another captive strategy used in Adwords.
 It helps the marketers to show customized ads of a particular product to those visitors who have previously seen it.
 In other words, we can say it reminds people about the product they have last seen.

 Let say, a visitor came to your website and viewed the product there.
 AdWords assist the marketers to manifest folks ads on the other websites that they’ve already seen, for promoting their product.

-Starting with the dynamics remarketing; the marketer needs to insert product details, price, image, and will be displayed on other websites to retargeting the audience.
+Starting with the dynamics remarketing; the marketer needs to insert product details, price, images and will be displayed on other websites to retarget the audience.
 As shown in the below image.

 If you genuinely want to be a successful marketer, then you have to segment the audience into a different group, based on different behavior such as preferences, interests, likes, or dislikes.

 Keep in mind; every individual is different from others and unique in their own way.